-Intr avenous Injection Competency continued 14.
-Care for puncture site (apply pressure to site; apply bandage; check for bleeding) Met Not met Not applicable 15.
+14. Care for puncture site (apply pressure to site; apply bandage; check for bleeding) Met Not met Not applicable 15.
 Dispose of waste appropriately (needle not recapped or "scoop" technique used to cover needle; bio-hazardous and radioactive waste disposed of in appropriate containers) Met Not met Not applicable 16.
-Demonstrate proper radiation protection and universal precautions techniques throughout procedure Met Not met Not applicable con ailure to perform these tasks constitutes an aunplete an additional 10 intravenous injections empting the competency evaluation a second time. s under the • • Cor nments: er observing the student complete this task, I beliavenous injection independently. ieve that he/sl ne is competent to p perform an
+Demonstrate proper radiation protection and universal precautions techniques throughout procedure Met Not met Not applicable

+Failure to perform these tasks constitutes an automatic failure of this competency.
+Student must complete an additional 10 intravenous injections under the supervision of a technologist before attempting the competency evaluation a second time.

+After observing the student complete this task, I believe that he/she is competent to perform an intravenous injection independently.